nicm42/100-days-of-code-v2/log4.md

 **Day 45: 7th September 2021**
 It was too hot today and I didn't have a lot of time, so I did two week's ago's Weekly Web Dev.
 That was simple.
 I tried last week's, but got stuck.
 I think I need to re-think the way I've done it, but I don't have the energy, so will come back to that another day.

+**Day 46: 8th September 2021**
+Another hot day, so I did a bit on Click the Shape, adding the shapes and the closest scores.
+I'm still setting up the shapes twice (which is at least an improvement on three times) but fixing that will be for another (less hot) day.